8 Reasons Your Ice Maker Might Be Frozen… & How To Fix Them

 A frozen inlet means water can’t get in to start with!

-To fix this, take a hairdryer on a medium to low setting and blow warm air onto the Water Inlet tube until all the collected ice melts and drips out.
-Continue until no more water is dripping from the inlet tube.
+To thaw out the water inlet tube, take a hairdryer on a medium to low setting and blow warm air onto it until all the collected ice melts and drips out.
+Keep going until no more water is dripping from the inlet tube.

 If you can’t spot the inlet tube on the rear of the fridge/ice maker – blowing hot air into the ice maker itself CAN work.
-Ideally after it’s been powered off for a good while.
+Ideally, after the ice maker has been powered off for a good while.

-Remember to have an old towel, old rags or newspaper laid down to catch the water that comes out and avoid a mess!
+I recommend having an old towel, old rags, or newspaper laid down to catch the water that comes out and avoid a mess!

-If you don’t have a hairdryer to hand you can run warm water over and along the inlet tube with a turkey baster or similar instrument until the ice has melted.
+If you don’t have a hairdryer handy, you can run warm water over and along the inlet tube with a turkey baster or similar instrument until the ice has melted.

 Frozen Water Lines

-If the line that supplies water to the ice maker is getting frozen, this is a sign that the whole system is too cold or that the fridge itself is being exposed to outside temperatures that are too cold, and these situations will lead to over – freezing.
+If the line that supplies water to the ice maker is getting frozen, it’s a sign that the whole system is too cold or that the fridge itself is being exposed to outside temperatures that are too cold, leading to over-freezing.

-A low water flow will lead to the ice maker not being able to get cubes out of the ice maker mold – these will eventually build up and cause a freeze up.
+A low water flow will result in the ice maker not being able to get cubes out of the ice maker mold, eventually causing buildup and freezing.

 Fixing Frozen Water Lines

-If you live in very cold temperatures and have your fridge placed outside or in a very cold part of the house – consider moving it to a warmer area to prevent freeze ups both to the fridge and the ice maker.
+If you live in very cold temperatures and have your fridge placed outside or in a very cold part of the house – consider moving it to a warmer area to prevent freeze-ups.

-Unless a freezer/refrigerator is specifically designed as “garage ready”, often the manufacturer will specify that the appliance is designed to be used indoors at around 70-77F.
-Having the appliance in a colder ambient (i.e. outside) temperature can create issues with respect to freezing lines.
+Unless a freezer/refrigerator is specifically designed as “garage ready”, manufacturers will often specify that the appliance is designed to be used indoors at around 70-77F.
+Having the appliance in a colder ambient (i.e., outside) temperature can create issues with the freezing lines.

-An appliance technician will be able to advise you on insulation if needed or placement options for your appliance to prevent these issues in future.
+An appliance technician can advise you on insulation if needed or placement options for your appliance to prevent issues in the future.

 Male Technician checking the back of a refrigerator